kavyashar2/MayanRoots/README.md

-# mayan_roots_app
+# Mayan Roots App

-A bilingual mobile app for Yucatán’s farmers, integrating GIS with traditional Mayan agricultural knowledge.
+A bilingual mobile app for Yucatán’s farmers, integrating _Geographic Integration System (GIS)_ with traditional Mayan agricultural knowledge.
 This tool empowers farmers to make informed decisions, preserves cultural practices, and improves productivity.

+## Installation Instructions
+> instructions of installation

-## Getting Started
+## App Breakdown

+The app stores all information on the Milpa agricultural system in one location for farmers to use.
+Users will have access to maps through the Google Maps API.

+# Appendix

+## Intro to Flutter
 This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+Here are a few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)